jangler/oracles-randomizer/asm/README.md

   be attached to its translated value, which will be appended to bank `02`.
 - A key of the form `02/56a1/` will overwrite the data at `02:56a1` with its translated value.
 Its label is empty, so it is "anonymous" and cannot be referenced by other code.
-Non-empty labels are allowed but rarely used for this type of item.
+Non-empty labels are also allowed, as in `01/7e63/spoolSwampSeason`.
 - A key of the form `removeGashaNutRingText` means that the entire string is a label attached to its untranslated value, which is not assigned a location in the ROM.
 Another item can `/include removeGashaNutRingText` in order to use